notion-enhancer/notion-enhancer/dep/README.md

 # dep

-libraries the enhancer's mods and api dependent on
+libraries depended on by the enhancer's mods and api